The basics of sports nutrition for optimal performance

 Aim for a carbohydrate intake (in grams) based on ¼ to 1 / 3 of your body weight.
 Feed yourself every hour of training or racing beyond 45 to 90 minutes.

-For example, a runner of 80kg should aim for about 45 at 60 grams of carbohydrates every hour of training or running.
-To maximize carbohydrate absorption in the muscles and prolong endurance, choose products whose ingredient lists include different types of carbohydrates.
+For example, an 80kg runner should aim for around 45-60 grams of carbohydrate for every hour of training or running.
+To maximize the absorption of carbohydrates in the muscles and prolong endurance, choose products whose ingredient lists include different types of carbohydrates.
 Common carbohydrate sources used in sports foods include maltodextrin, glucose or dextrose, sucrose and fructose.
 Common products used on race day include sports drinks, energy gels, and energy bars.

 Aim 50 at 100 grams of carbohydrates, preferably in liquid form, through recovery beverages, to promote rehydration as well as the reappearance of carbohydrates, as soon as possible after finishing a workout or race effort.